 My husband has always been known as the man with many hobbies.
-Just last year he woke up one morning and mentioned he wanted to learn how to play the ukulele.
+A while back, he woke up one morning and mentioned he wanted to learn how to play the ukulele.
 By 3 pm he had a used one in hand and was taking his first YouTube lesson.
 A new skill to learn or adventure to pursue has always been intriguing to him.

 Too often we associate hobbies with people who have too much time on their hands when it should be the reverse.
 Hobbies should be what we work to make time for.
 Anything that stretches us, gets us up and moving, and trying new things helps us mentally, physically and socially.
 Here are just a few of the many benefits a new hobby can offer.

 Stress sometimes gets a bad rap.
 There are two kinds of stress and hobbies help both.
 We all need a break from the bad stress.
 Whether it is our job, stressful family situations, or life in general, hobbies provide a break from what ails us.
 Bad stress depletes our body and sucks our energy, but when we replace it with good stress called eustress the effects on our body change.
 Eustress is the rush of excitement and joy you feel when engaged with something new.
 A new hobby may feel a little intimidating, but that rush is good for you so embrace it!

 When we get complacent in our routines, we are neglecting to challenge our brain.”

 When we get complacent in our routines, we are neglecting to challenge our brain.
 Learning new things pushes our brain to stay active and on top of our game.
 Hobbies provide a break with a purpose.
 New challenges allow us to recharge while still feeling like we are accomplishing something good.

 Research backs up the mental benefits.
 Engaging in hobby type activities creates higher levels of positive psychosocial states and lower levels of depression and negative effect.